speechbrain/benchmarks/benchmarks/MOABB/README.md

 For further details on arguments and customization options, consult `./run_hparam_optimization.sh`.

 Note that hyperparameter tuning may take several hours (up to several days) depending on the model complexity and dataset.
-To speed up hyper-parameter tuning you can consider to reduce the number of subjects and sessions used during hyper-parameter tuning, by setting the `--nsbj_hpsearch ` and `--nsess_hpsearch` flags.
+To speed up hyper-parameter tuning you can consider reducing the number of subjects and sessions used during hyper-parameter tuning, by setting the `--nsbj_hpsearch ` and `--nsess_hpsearch` flags.
 As an example, in the previous command you can set `--nsbj_hpsearch 3 --nsess_hpsearch 1` to run hyper-parameter tuning only on a subset of subjects / sessions.
-Of course, final evaluation will be performed on the entire dataset (on all subjects and sessions).
+Of course, the final evaluation will be performed on the entire dataset (on all subjects and sessions).

 Our protocol ensures a model comparison that is as fair as possible.
 All reported results reported below are achieved with the same hyperparameter tuning methodology, enabling fair assessments across diverse models.